Tomm0017/rsmod/README.md

     I want to create a `Dialog`
     -
-    Creating a dialogue script is similar to that of the `scheduled task` script.
+    Creating a dialog script is similar to that of the `scheduled task` script.
     We will use the `suspendable` in this example, which is targeted for the `OSRS` version of `RS Mod`.